kevinboone/vlc-server/server/README.md

 will typically use 'quick' mode.
 This mode assumes that files may have been added or removed, but the metadata of existing files will not have changed.
 There is also a 'full' scan mode, which makes no such assumption -- and will be very slow.
+At present, the full scan mode is only available by running the scanner on the command line -- or, of course, by deleting the existing database.

-Constructing the database for the first time will be slow, particular on low-powered systems like Raspberry Pi.
+Constructing the database from scratch will be slow, particularly on low-powered systems like Raspberry Pi.
 The Pi only scans about five media files per second.
-The server can be used whilst the database is being updated -- at least to some extent.
+The server can be used whilst the database is being updated, but the database itself will not be available.
+This means that only file/directory playback will be possible.
+Even on the Pi, a 'quick' scan should not be particularly disruptive, unless a lot of media has been added.

-It is strongly recommended that the media database be constructed administratively the first time, so its operation can be tracked.
+It is recommended that the media database be constructed administratively the first time, so its operation can be tracked.
 Do this using the `-q` or `-s` switches, and foreground operation (`-f`).
 For example:

     vlc-server -q -f -r /path/to/media/directory -d /path/to/database/file

-Note that the server only checks for the presence of a media database file when it first starts.
-You can trigger a scan after that, but a restart will be needed for the server to read the database.
+If the server is started without a database, it will construct an empty one, but it won't scan the filesystem until it is asked to -- either by the web interface or using a command-line operation.

 ## Notes